amleppa/scNOVA-CITE_paper/README.md

-# Code repository accompanying publication on single-cell multi-omics analysis in CK-AML.
+# Code repository accompanying publication on single-cell multi-omics analysis in CK-AML

 For the full manuscript see: